Lymphedema (PDQ®)–Health Professional Version

 Breast Cancer: Prevention of Lymphedema

-A randomized trial suggested exercise was a potential benefit in preventing lymphedema after breast cancer surgery.[1]
+A randomized trial suggested that exercise might help prevent lymphedema after breast cancer surgery.[2]
 The investigators randomly assigned 77 eligible women to a control arm or to 12 months of gym membership with a 13-week training session in weightlifting.
 Eligibility criteria included a diagnosis of breast cancer within 1 to 5 years, at least two lymph nodes removed, a body mass index (BMI) of less than 50, no prior history of lymphedema, and no asymmetry in the arms greater than 10%.
 The primary outcome was an increase in affected arm volume of greater than 5% at 1 year.
 A secondary outcome was clinician-defined lymphedema.
-The percentages of women who met the criteria in the control and weightlifting cohorts were 17% and 11%, respectively (P = .04).
-The reduction in the rate in women who had five or more lymph nodes removed was even greater (7% vs. 22%; P = .003).
-However, there were no differences in the rates of clinician-defined lymphedema, which were much lower in each arm (1.5% vs. 4.4%).
+The percentages of women who met the criteria for the primary outcome in the control and weightlifting cohorts were 17% and 11%, respectively (P = .04).
+The reduction in the rate in women who had five or more lymph nodes removed was even greater (22% in the control cohort vs. 7% in the weightlifting cohort; P = .003).
+However, there were no differences in the rates of clinician-defined lymphedema, which were much lower in each arm (4.4% in the control cohort vs. 1.5% in the weightlifting cohort).

 At present, exercise therapy with compression garments may not effectively prevent lymphedema.
 Exercise with other interventions has been investigated.
 For example, one study reported the results of a randomized trial of manual lymphatic drainage in addition to exercise therapy in preventing lymphedema.[5]
 The investigators randomly assigned 160 women to receive or not receive manual lymphatic drainage in addition to exercise and suggestions to minimize lymphedema.
 Participants underwent serial volume measurements.
 At 6 months, 24% of women in the intervention group and 19% in the control group had an increase in volume of greater than 200 mL.